-The generator base field current produces rated terminal voltage along the open circuit air gap line.
-The generator base field voltage and base field current are related by field resistance at a specified temperature (100°C round-rotor, 75°C salient-pole) unless IESO accepts other temperatures.
+The base field current of a generation unit or electricity storage unit produces rated terminal voltage along the open circuit air gap line.
+The unitbase field voltage and base field current are related by field resistance at a specified temperature (100°C round-rotor, 75°C salient-pole) unless IESO accepts other temperatures.
 Time constants for conventional machines should be given at the specified temperatures.
 Time constants for non-conventional machines shall be valid for ambient conditions at RAP.